dominic-nhat-ng/LoRa-Communication/README.md

 │   ├── main.c
 │   └── test.html
 ├── process.txt
-├── README.md
-├── sdkconfig
+├── README.md                ||           This is the file you are currently reading ├── sdkconfig
 ├── sdkconfig.old
-└── workflow.txt                   This is the file you are currently reading
+└── workflow.txt
 ```
 Additionally, the sample project contains Makefile and component.mk files, used for the legacy Make based build system.
 They are not used or needed when building with CMake and idf.py.